Skip to Main Content

 • Organising course documents & sources

-• Using software & tools for staying organised
+• Using software & tools to stay organised

 • Creating a search strategy for organised literature searching